 Blood groups have a hereditary basis and depend upon a series of alternative genes, a fact sometimes utilized in solving the problems of disputed parentage.

-Equally important and linked to the blood group is the Rhesus antigen, which is positive in 83% of the British population but about 95% among the black population.
+Equally important and linked to the blood group is the Rhesus antigen, also known as the Rh Factor, which is positive in 83% of the British population but about 95% among the black population.

 The overall incidence of haemolytic disease of the newborn due to this problem is about 1 in 200 of all pregnancies.
 Usually, sensitization due to pregnancy practically never results in haemolytic disease in the first child; on the other hand, sensitization due to previous blood transfusion may cause the first child to be affected.
 Thus the importance of avoiding the transfusion of Rh +ve blood to a Rh -ve person must be emphasized.